Effective Radon Mitigation Strategies & Radon Testing in Canada

 Radon Sump System

-In homes with a sump pump or drain, a radon depressurization system can be created tying into the sump pit, provided adequate pressure and communication are achieved.
+In homes with a sump pump, a radon depressurization system can be created by tying into the sump pit, provided adequate pressure and communication are achieved.
 This system captures radon gas from below the foundation and expels it outside.

 Sealing Cracks and Openings